henrikstengaard/hstwb-installer/README.md

 ![build_self_install_done.png](screenshots/build_self_install_done.png?raw=true)

-## Example 4: Writing an image to CF/SD card using Win32DiskImager
+### Tutorial 4: Writing an image to CF/SD card using Win32DiskImager

-This example describes step by step how to write an HDF image to a CF/SD card using Win32DiskImager.
+This tutorial describes step by step how to write an HDF image to a CF/SD card using Win32DiskImager.

 Only RDB images will work, when written to a CF/SD card.
 If unsure about RDB, use WinUAE to check if HDF is in RDB mode with following steps: